A WITCHY SECRET: BOOK 3

 Danu’s head jerked up, a scowl replacing the smile on her face.
 “Not that it’s any of your business.”

 Before I could turn on the TV, the doorbell rang.
-I jumped up and hurried to the door, hoping it was Jackson.
-Just the thought of my best friend who had morphed into my boyfriend recently brought a flutter to my stomach.
+I jumped up and hurried to the door, hoping it was Jackson, even though I wasn’t expecting him.
+Just the thought of my best friend, who had recently morphed into my boyfriend, brought a flutter to my stomach.
 I grinned as I opened the door, ready to fling my arms around him.

 Instead, a man stood there.
-A man I hadn’t seen in over a year.
+A man I hadn’t seen in a year.

 My mouth refused to form words, so I just stood there gaping at him.

 “Hi, Charley.
 Is your Aunt Nadine here?”
-The man’s shoulders were hunched but his gaze held my own.
+The man’s shoulders hunched, but his gaze held my own.